Bruce Moffett — the guy behind Good Food, Barrington’s and Stagioni — has now opened his fourth restaurant named N.C. Red in Plaza Midwood.

 Owner Bruce Moffett is a widely respected chef in Charlotte, and all three of his current restaurants are in the top 10 restaurants in our city.

 “N.C.
 Red is unlike any of my former restaurants,” said Bruce.
 “The artwork in the space along with the atmosphere of Plaza Midwood give it this unique quality that just makes you want to come and stay for a while.
 I’m thrilled to share this with Charlotte.”

 Note: Starting off, N.C.
 Red will only be open for dinner — lunch and brunch will be added at a later date.
-Additionally, the patio will not open immediately, so seating will be inside only.
+Hours are 5:30 p.m. to 10 p.m.
+Tuesday through Thursday and 5:30 to 11 p.m.
+Friday and Saturday (closed Sunday and Monday).
 Expect long wait times given N.C.
 Red’s buzz, their small space and the fact that they’re not doing reservations.

 Menu highlights: Nashville hot chicken, fresh fried fish, Point Judith calamari, lobster roll, clam chowder, poached crab salad, oysters, mussels and clams.